npetras/cs39440_stock_prediction_sources/source/stockPrediction/README.md

 ```

 ## Method Two - pipenv
-If you install pipenv using the following pip command:
+If you install pipenv using the following pip command, after you have already installed python and pip:
 ```
 pip install pipenv
 ```